The International Scientific Advisory Committee provides scientific and substantive guidance to the Organizers of DNC2017.

 Prof. Stefan Uhlenbrook

 Stefan Uhlenbrook is Director of the United Nations World Water Assessment Programme (WWAP) hosted by UNESCO.
-Before joining WWAP, he was professor for hydrology at UNESCO-IHE, where he held the position of vice-rector from 2013 on.
+Before joining WWAP, he was professor for hydrology at IHE Delft Institute for Water Education, where he held the position of vice-rector from 2013 on.
 Uhlenbrook was with the university of Freiburg Germany from 1996 to 2004 as assistant and associate professor.
 His main interests are the impacts of global changes on water as well as issues related to capacity building, with particular emphasis on developing countries and countries in transition.

 Dr. Olcay Ünver